banner

 Print Samples

-Prepress includes all the needed steps to make your design ready to print.
+Prepress includes all the needed steps to make your final design ready to print.
 Your documents will have been prepared by your designer in specific computer programs like Adobe Photoshop, InDesign, Illustrator, and Corel Draw.
 Once we get the files we do the following:

 • verify if all files are present and meet the technical specs

-• advise you of problems we see
+• advise you of obvious problems we see, but we do not proofread your content.

-• adjusting the trapping of colors
+• adjusting the trapping of colors (automated)

 • generating proofs for client approval